 Larry Dalton, PhD

 Emeritus Professor and B. Seymour Rabinovitch Endowed Chair, Chemistry, George B. Kauffman Professor, Electrical Engineering, University of Washington, Seattle, WA

 Larry Dalton is a renowned expert in a number of topics related to photonics including organic non-linear optical materials and devices, plasmonics, and photovoltaics.
 He serves as Director of the National Science Foundation Science (NSF) and Technology Center on Materials and Devices for Information Technology Research, the Department of Defense Multidisciplinary University Research Initiative Center on Polymeric Smart Skin Materials, the DARPA MORPH (Supermolecular Photonics) Program, the DARPA CS-WDM Program, and the NSF NIRT Program on Optoelectronic Materials.
 Larry is a Co-Founder and Co-Principal Investigator of the Center for Technology Entrepreneurship and a Research Fellow at University of Washington School of Business.
 He was also one of the principals in founding the Nanotechnology Center and the Nanotechnology PhD Program at UW.
 Larry received his PhD in Physical, Organic, and Materials Chemistry from Harvard University.

-Assistant Professor, Engineering Program Coordinator, Whatcom Community College Bellingham, WA
+Professor, Engineering Program Coordinator, Whatcom Community College Bellingham, WA

 John McCloy, PhD

 Interim Director of the Institute of Materials Research, Washington State University, Pullman, WA